OpenIPC/decoder/README.md

 ### Introduction
 The application is designed for OpenIPC devices and can be used for:
 - Any testing and experiments
+- Phones and Tablets
+- TVs and connected Boxes
+- Car Players and Mirrors
 - Intercom systems
-- Baby monitors
+- Baby Monitors
-- Radio-controlled toys
+- Radio-controlled Toys

 The program is guaranteed to work on the fresh Android OS 8-15 and uses some GAPPS components, so do not disable them !